Climate change adaption

 We are used to gales in the UK, but we may see an increase in frequency and intensity of storms.
 Other countries regularly experience much worse conditions than we see here and have produced good guidance on how to prepare:

-Proactively assess risk to properties.
-Since we expect the frequency of high winds to increase, you may find that you need to take action more promptly on repairs than you have in the past.
+Since we expect the frequency of high winds to increase, you may find that you need to act more promptly on repairs than you have in the past.
+The HomeOwners Alliance has developed a guide for house maintenance.

 Increases in droughts and the spread of a range of tree pests and diseases is likely to result in large numbers of standing dead trees over the coming years.
 Dead or dying trees are particularly vulnerable to gales, and you may find that they need to be felled for safety reasons.
 The Government have developed a guide on tree health.

 Trees can provide valuable windbreaks in exposed areas, and you may decide to plant more to shelter structures or your garden.
-The Forestry Commission have published guidance on using trees for shelter.
+The Forestry Commission has published guidance on using trees for shelter.

-Secure loose objects.
 High winds frequently cause damage by flinging debris and garden objects around.
 This may be something as simple as a bin, sandpit lid, or fence panel.
-While you might not need to take action on this straight away, it may have an impact on how you choose to make any changes to your garden going forward.
+While you might not need to act on this straight away, it may have an impact on how you choose to make any changes to your garden going forward.

-It is becoming clearer that the summer temperatures we can expect over the coming years include a greater number of more intense heatwaves than we have been previously used to.
+Over the coming years, we can expect more frequent intense heatwaves than we are used to.
 These can have a severe impact on health, particularly in the very young and in the elderly.
-Cooling is typically categorised as passive and active depending on whether additional energy is required.

 As a general principle, you should only look at active solutions if passive solutions are not possible, and if you are powering them with green electricity.

 Wildlife everywhere is in decline.
-This is caused by a combination of climate change, pollution, habitat loss, over exploitation and fragmentation of ecosystems.
+This is caused by a combination of climate change, pollution, habitat loss, over exploitation, and harsh chemicals use in agriculture.
 We all depend on the natural world for our health and wellbeing, and we should all be doing what we can to help the natural world.
 Key actions include:

 Managing your own space and garden in an environmentally friendly way.
 This may be the introduction of plant species which benefit wildlife, avoiding pesticide and herbicide use, installing of nesting or roosting space, or a digging a pond.

-Avoid using peat-based composts, these result in habitat loss from bogs where they are sourced, and emit carbon, which would otherwise have been stored indefinitely
+These result in habitat loss from bogs where they are sourced, and emit carbon, which would otherwise have been stored indefinitely.

-Locally, we are likely to lose a number of large ash trees to die-back (Hymenoscyphus Fraxineus) we should be thinking about what could replace these trees in the landscape (sycamore is often a good candidate) to make sure that we don’t lose habitat function as well.
+Locally, we are likely to lose a number of large ash trees (Hymenoscyphus Fraxineus) to die-back.
+We should be thinking about what could replace these trees in the landscape (sycamore is often a good candidate) to make sure that we don’t lose habitats.

 There are plenty of environmental organisations which can offer detailed advice on this, including the wildlife trust, woodland trust, and RSPB.